samwbode/aries-react-challenges/README.md

 2. Open your browser and navigate to http://localhost:3000.

-3. Input your options data in the table and click "Update Chart" to see the profit/loss chart and key
+3. Input your options data in the table to see the profit/loss chart and key
    metrics.